MicrosoftDocs/winrt-api/windows.ui.notifications/toastnotification_expirationtime.md

 ## -remarks
 Windows attempts to raise toast notifications immediately after you call [Show](toastnotifier_show.md), so this property is rarely used.

-> For Windows Phone Store app: this property also causes the toast notification to be removed from the action center once the specified date and time is reached.
+> For Windows Phone 8.x app: this property also causes the toast notification to be removed from the action center once the specified date and time is reached.

 ## -examples